Get Help Now (855) 722-6926

-Realistic goal setting is a huge component to the success of your recovery and it’s important to understand that becoming and staying sober doesn’t just happen overnight.
-Your recovery journey is a work in progress and Banyan Philadelphia shares with you how to set realistic goals to increase your chances of long-term recovery from drugs and alcohol.
-Setting goals is important, however sticking to them and achieving them is what makes for precious milestones during your journey.
+Addiction recovery is a journey that is filled with ups and downs, as well as major milestones and accomplishments along the way.
+Realistic goal setting is a huge component of the success of your recovery, and it’s important to understand that becoming and staying sober doesn’t just happen overnight.
+Your recovery journey is a work in progress, and Banyan Philadelphia shares with you how to set realistic recovery goals to increase your chances of long-term abstinence from drugs and alcohol.

 Recovery goals are objectives that a person sets for themselves that are related to their addiction recovery.
 Recovery is not a one-size-fits-all thing, and everyone’s goals may look different.
 These goals are milestones that you eventually want to reach.

 Additionally, people who have goals feel more purposeful and accomplished.
 They can give you a sense of direction, which can be a challenge for newly sober people.
 However, not just any goals will get the job done.
 Poor goal setting can hinder the recovery process rather than help it.
 So, when creating your goals, we recommend using this SMART technique:

 You can also work with your therapist or counselor during drug or alcohol addiction treatment to decide which goals you will set at the beginning of the process.
 Writing down these goals is important because you will become more motivated and more likely to complete set-in-stone goals over verbal thoughts.